Effective: January 4, 2024

 Government and Legal – We may share any category of personal information with third parties as may be required by applicable law, regulation, or legal process

 In accordance with the California Online Privacy Protection Act (CalOPPA), we want to inform you about our “Do Not Track” (“DNT”) request policy.
 DNT is a feature that some web browsers offer to allow users to send signals to websites so that no information about their browser session will be shared.
-You may enable your web browser to send our website a DNT request, but your browsing and user experience may be degraded.
+You may enable your web browser to send our website a DNT request, but your browsing and user experience may be degraded if our website accepts the signal.
 You can learn more about how DNT works here: https://www.eff.org/issues/do-not-track

 In accordance with the Children’s Online Privacy Protection Act (“COPPA”) and other state laws, our website and associated services are not marketed to children under sixteen (16) years of age and we do not intentionally collect information from children.
 We encourage parents and guardians to take appropriate steps to ensure the safety and privacy of their children online.